brianquinlan/learn-rust/README.md

 contains a lot of interesting questions.

 Since this was a learning project, some of the code might not be idiomatic (or even sane).
-Corrections are welcome.
+Corrections are welcome and can be sent in the form of pull requests or an email to brian@sweetapp.com.

 ## Understandability